 Gyo Fujikawa did not see herself in the pages of picture books.
 She knew this was a problem.
 In the book It Began With a Page, we learn how Fujikawa paved the way for racial inclusion in picture books.
 The lesson activity invites learners to share titles that helped them learn about themselves and the world around them.

-It Began With a Page: How Gyo Fujikawa Drew the Way, by Kyo Maclear and Julie Morstad, is a fascinating story about how Fujikawa ended up creating books for children.
+It Began With a Page: How Gyo Fujikawa Drew the Way is a fascinating story about an important woman.
 Fujikawa was born and raised in California in the early 1900s.
 She loved drawing, and home was a place where she could fill pages of paper with pictures.
 Her parents encouraged her by supplying drawing tools and books.